 - Evaluate the quality of learning and instruction.

 Although each course is unique, there are five general steps to follow.
+Continue reading to learn about all 5 steps.

 While all instructional and training materials have a common goal - to impart knowledge to the learner - the target audience and purpose of every project is unique.
 It is important to focus on the learner from the beginning of any development process.
 The information should be tailored to the abilities and needs of the learner.
 Further, consider the purpose of the material.